pmuens/awesome-serverless/README.md

 - [Use Cases & Architectures](https://www.youtube.com/watch?v=Ek5fIWgkXbI) - Trek10 talk about different use cases and serverless architectures
 - [Serverless and GraphQL](https://www.youtube.com/watch?v=Fk--XUEorvc&t=3h32m) - React Rally talk about Serverless and GraphQL by Kevin Old.
 - [Serverless architectures with Mike Roberts](http://softwareengineeringdaily.com/2016/08/23/serverless-architecture-with-mike-roberts/) - Software Engineering Daily podcast about the Serverless architecture.
+- [Building a serverless architecture](https://www.youtube.com/watch?v=vXHkruxonm0) - Rackspace talk on how to build a serverless architecture on AWS.

 ## Amazon AWS resources